mipayne/JustTheClass/about.md

 ## Q&A

+### Why are there alpha and beta submissions for problem sets?
+We believe in teaching to achieve mastery, therefore we wanted structured was to have students revisit previous problems sets and correct any mistake they make.
+Additionally, the check-ins allow for correction of misunderstandings of where certain errors come from and could even be an opportunity for students to more closely check the grading of the teaching staff.

 ### What is the best way to ask asynchronous questions?
 The best way to reach the course staff outside of office hours and lectures is by submitting a private or public post on Piazza.
 We encourage students to post questions about course content on piazza so that students can learn from eachothers questions.
 However, if you specific solutions to assignments should only be posted privately to the course instructors.